The64thGamer/cheeseepedia/content/wiki/winchester-foxy-colleen-animatronic.md

 ## History

 The Bot was installed in October of 1978 replacing {{< wiki-link "Winchester Madam Oink (Animatronic)" >}} for the {{< wiki-link "Foxy Colleen I" >}} Showtape.
 They were the final Fantasy Forest Guest Star to be installed at Winchester, & the last Fantasy Forest bot installed at Winchester in general.
-The Bot was put in the 'The Great All-American pizza Show' Brochure in 1979<sup>(1)</sup>.
+The Bot was put in the 'The Great All-American pizza Show' Brochure in 1979{{< cite 1 >}}.
 As with other Winchester bots, her whereabouts after 1980 are unknown but she was most likely sent to {{< wiki-link "Pizza Time Theatre Sunnyvale, CA Corporate Office" >}} after being uninstalled.
 After the bankruptcy in 1983 Foxy Colleen was presumably destroyed.

 ## Design